-Top Iran diplomat warns US it cannot ‘expect to stay safe’
+Stern words from Iran: US cannot ‘expect to stay safe’

 Otherwise, Iran has warned it will resume enriching uranium closer to weapons-grade levels.

-Though Zarif made a point to shake Maas’ hands before the cameras, his comments marked a sharp departure for the U.S.-educated diplomat who helped secure the nuclear deal, alongside the relatively moderate President Hassan Rouhani.
-They came after Maas spoke about Israel, an archenemy of Iran’s government.
+Zarif’s comments came after Maas spoke about Israel, an archenemy of Iran’s government.

 “Israel’s right to exist is part of Germany’s founding principle and is completely non-negotiable,” Maas said.
 “It is a result of our history and it’s irrevocable and doesn’t just change because I am currently in Tehran.”